OSGConnect/connectbook/start/software/container-how-to.md

     [root@740b9db736a1 /]# exit

-Now you can commit the changes to the image:
+Now you can commit the changes to the image and give it a name:

-    docker commit <docker_session_name_here>
+    docker commit <docker_session_name_here> namespace/repository_name

-Alternatively, you can use the sessions hash (`740b9db736a1` in the above example).
+You can also use the session's hash as found in the command prompt (`740b9db736a1` in the above example) in place of the docker session name.
-Then you make a tag for your desired `namespace/repository_name`:

-    docker tag opensciencegrid/osgvo-ubuntu-xenial namespace/repository_name

 ## Upload Docker Container to Docker Hub